Skip to content

 Scenario 3 — Grouped types in a single subpackage module

+Use this when multiple related Python types should share one .so and import from a common subpackage path.
 Each type still has its own independent C library; the module is the Python grouping unit only.

 1. Scaffold the project and module together